hemtjanst/sensorer/README.md

 * `currentAmpere`: gauge `sensors_power_current_ampere`
 * `batteryLevel`: gauge `sensors_battery_level_percent`

-Additionally a time series is exposed for humiture, also known as the "feels like" temperature: `sensors_humiture_celsius`.
+### Built-in sensors

-There are two endpoints:
+A time series is computed for humiture, also known as the "feels like" temperature: `sensors_humiture_celsius`.

-* `/metrics` which contains metrics internal to Sensorer, like HTTP request statistics, memory utilisation etc
+Two time series are computed based on `location.lat` and `location.long`, respectively `sensors_sunrise_time_seconds` and `sensors_sunset_time_seconds`.
-* `/sensors` with the sensor metrics
+A third time series, `sensors_daylight` returns 1 if the current time is between sunrise and sunset, and 0 otherwise.

 ## Options